opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 ## Use OpenSearch clients to implement functionality

-During the initial creation of the extension, you either implemented `setExtensionsRunner()` yourself or used the `BaseExtension` class which does it for you.
+During the initial creation of the extension, you either implemented `setExtensionsRunner()` yourself or used the `BaseExtension` class, which does it for you.
 This gives you access to the `ExtensionsRunner` object that is running this extension.
 The `ExtensionsRunner` has getters that provide access to many objects you will need, one of which is the `SDKClient`.
-The `SDKClient` class allows initialization of the OpenSearch Java client, which has a synchronous and asynchronous versions.
-For simplicity, we'll use the synchronous client for this example.
+The `SDKClient` class allows initialization of the OpenSearch Java client, which has synchronous and asynchronous versions.
+For simplicity, this example uses the synchronous client.

 First, we update `CRUDExtension` to send a copy of this `ExtensionsRunner` instance to our handler class: